laravel/docs/authentication.md

 <a name="stateless-http-basic-authentication"></a>
 ### Stateless HTTP Basic Authentication

-You may also use HTTP Basic Authentication without setting a user identifier cookie in the session, which is particularly useful for API authentication.
-To do so, [define a middleware](/docs/{{version}}/middleware) that calls the `onceBasic` method.
+You may also use HTTP Basic Authentication without setting a user identifier cookie in the session.
+This is primarily helpful if you choose to use HTTP Authentication to authenticate requests to your application's API.
+To accomplish this, [define a middleware](/docs/{{version}}/middleware) that calls the `onceBasic` method.
 If no response is returned by the `onceBasic` method, the request may be passed further into the application:

     <?php